Manthai: Palavi Tank

-Ancient harbour
+Ancient port

 Manthai, known as Mahathiththa during ancient times, was situated north of the mouth of the Malvathu River (Aruvi Aru).
 There is evidence of an ancient river bed that ran close to the ancient port site that allowed for river traffic.
 This allowed for the development of Manthai as the main port of the Anuradhapura Kingdom, dating back at least to the 3rd century B.C.

 During its early development Manthai likely traded predominantly with ports in India.
 After the 1st century A.D.
 Manthai appears to have developed into a regional hub soon becoming one of the most important ports in the maritime silk route.
 This is supported by various Persian, Sassanid, Greco-Roman, Indian and Chinese artifacts and coins that have been found during excavations.

 An excavation by an international team of researchers in 2010 found archaeobotanical evidence of black Pepper, cloves and various cereals.
 In addition to these, pottery and semi-precious stones have been unearthed.
 These material were dated all the way from the 2nd century B.C. to the second millennium A.D., indicating a flourishing, cosmopolitan port.

 While the Mahathiththa harbor and its river link to the city of Anuradhapura provided a valuable trade route, it also made the Anuradhapura Kingdom vulnerable to conquests with numerous South Indian invaders landing at Manthai and marching to the city along the Malvathu oya.
 The port seems to have diminished in importance with the collapse of the Anuradhapura Kingdom.